Ruben-MR/Quadrotor_3D_planning_control/README.md

 The current algorithm has been developed and tested in four different scenarios, represented in the following pictures.
-Please, note that the obstacle avoidance with an additional obstacle (not considered in global planning) has only been tested on scenarios 1 and 2, which were observed to be sufficiently wide and ample so as to ensure complete collision avoidance.
+Please, note that the obstacle avoidance with an additional obstacle (not considered in global planning) has only been tested on scenario 2, which was observed to be sufficiently wide and ample so as to ensure complete collision avoidance.

 ### Scenario 0
 ![Scenario 0](full_results_and_more/README photos/Scenario_0.png "scenario_0")